Collecting Antique Chinese Porcelain

 s

-The western method of dating antique Chinese porcelain by centuries has advantages, but also some disadvantages.
-Here, for the sake of simplicity, the periods or eras mentioned in this site for ceramic age/dating follow mostly the imperial or reign year method.
-The single periods of these are given in the tables of the Ming and Qing emperors, linked on each page.
+The western method of dating antique Chinese porcelain by centuries has been adopted, but also some disadvantages.
+Here, for the sake of simplicity, the periods or eras mentioned in this site for ceramic age / dating follow mostly the imperial or reign year method.
+The single periods of these are given in the tables of the Ming and Qing emperor, linked on each page.

 (Please see the navigation menu on the left.)